 - Is the supervisor’s current position and experience something you would like to obtain or become in your own career?

 - Is a Supervision Contract and Informed Consent agreement being used to clearly outline responsibilities?

 - Has the supervisor ever had a complaint filed against them?

 The state of Texas requires supervision for one hour a week as stated on the Supervisory Agreement Form.
 Only 50 percent of supervision can be obtained in a group format or by webcam.

 The state of Texas requires supervision for one hour a week and for a minimum of 200 hours.
 A form can be completed for 100 hours of supervision from a graduate program to count towards the 200 hour requirement.

 For RPT supervision:

 The Association for Play Therapy requires 35 hours of supervision from an RPT-S and 335 hours of Supervised Play Therapy Experience to become a Registered Play Therapist.
-With a supervisor who is not an RPT-S, the Association for Play Therapy requires 50 hours of supervision and 500 hours of Supervised Play Therapy Experience to become a registered Play Therapist.

 The first step in considering supervision is to call our office.
 Education, previous practicum settings, past supervision experiences, goals, expectations, current practice setting, and theoretical background are evaluated in order to ensure a mutually beneficial supervision relationship.